ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 to the additional round trip to the server (at a minumum), additional data exchanged, and additional CPU cost of cryptographic computations.

-This document defines two kinds of HTTP resources -- Oblivious Relay Resources and oblivious gateway resources -- that process encapsulated binary HTTP messages
+This document defines two kinds of HTTP resources -- oblivious relay resources and oblivious gateway resources -- that process encapsulated binary HTTP messages
 {{BINARY}} using Hybrid Public Key Encryption (HPKE; {{!HPKE=RFC9180}}).
 They can be composed to protect the content of encapsulated requests and responses, thereby separating the identity of a